AOEpeople/aoe_technology_radar/README.md

 ### Step 4: Add a help page with explanations

-Create a file `about.md` next to the `package.json` file.
-This file will be shown on the `/help-and-about-tech-radar` page.
+Edit the `about.md` file next to the `package.json` file.
+The contents will be shown on the `/help-and-about-tech-radar` page.
 Optionally you can change the title of the menu by setting `labels.pageAbout` in your `config.json`.

 ### Step 5: Create the radar items

+Remove or edit existing items in the `radar` folder.
-For a new Technology Radar release, create a folder of the release date (YYYY-MM-DD) under `./radar`. e.g. `./radar/2024-03-01`.
+For a new release, create a folder of the release date (YYYY-MM-DD) under `./radar`. e.g. `./radar/2024-03-01`.

 The items are written in Markdown format (.md)